atoms-ufrj/playmol/doc/commands.md

 This command defines an atom type and its related attributes.
 At least one atom type must necessarily be defined before any [atom] is created and before any [bond_type], [angle_type], [dihedral_type], or [improper_type] is defined.

 The parameter _id_ must be a single string with no comment tags (#) and no wildcard characters (* or ?).
-If a type [prefix] has been previously activated, then the actual atom type identifier will contain such prefix, followed by the string in _id_.
+If a type [prefix] and/or [suffix] has been previously activated, then the actual atom type identifier will contain such prefix, followed by the string in _id_, followed by the suffix.
 Two atom types cannot have the same identifier.

 The parameter _attribute-list_ can be a sequence of strings containing any characters, except comment tags (#).
 When a LAMMPS data file is generated using the command [write], then _attribute-list_ is assumed to contain the parameters of the LAMMPS pair style associated with the atom type in question.